JoyInDataStuff/Wireless_Indoor_Localization/README.md

 ## Abstract

 My first public project of machine learning models.
 It consists in a comparison of different classification algorithms to determine the location of a wireless terminal.
-For each of the classification models created different hyperparameters where used.
+For each classification model different hyperparameters where used.
 Then to generate the confusion matrix, the hyperparameters with best score where used.

 ## Source Dataset